Top 7 Use Cases of Computer Vision in Manufacturing

 These strict assessment criteria minimize product recall situations and also enhance productivity.
 At the end, customers are happier and more satisfied with what they have.

 6) Defects Reduction

 It is one of the top use-cases for computer vision in manufacturing.
 Yes.
 If you are running the production line, you want to produce flawless components or products!
 Computer vision is the technology that helps businesses acquires this.

 A company called Shelton has a surface inspection system named ‘WebSpecter’, which detects errors and stores pictures and contains image-related metadata.
 As goods fall into the product line, defects are classified based on their type and assigned an accompanying grade.

 By doing this, the manufacturers will be able to distinguish between different types of faults, and then X numbers of Y types want to stop the production line only when faults occur.

 Another of Shelton’s machine vision-based technologies, known as WebSpecter, which influences state-of-the-art cameras and imaging software, improves fabric manufacturer productivity by 50%.

 7) Improving worker safety

 It is one of the best examples of using Machine Vision in Manufacturing.
 Computer vision manufacturing provides better health for workers and keeping a safer environment is a major concern for product manufacturers.
 But, every 7 seconds, one worker gets injured on the job.
 This proves that the security measures and safety programs took today are not adequate.

 Manufacturing companies need to strengthen their safety programs and provide the best services possible.
 Computer vision manufacturing is the best solution to overcome this issue.
 Computer vision not only helps manufacturing industries to streamline production operations but also provides safety for workers.

 These are a few examples of using machine vision in manufacturing.
 These applications give you an idea of how computer vision can change the manufacturing industry.
 The changing face of distribution and manufacturing has led to the emergence of innovative production models and ‘smart’ products.

-If you are planning to take your manufacturing business to another level with Artificial Intelligence and Machine Learning, USM Business Systems is the perfect platform to begin your digital transformation and AI and ML adoption journey.
+If you are planning to take your manufacturing business to another level with Artificial Intelligence and Machine Learning, USM Business Systems is the perfect platform to begin your digital transformation AI services and ML adoption journey.